KKsharma99/StoreStash/README.md

 Serve the app: `npm start`

+The frontend is currently set to interact with the server at https://storestash.herokuapp.com.
+You can change the URL that requests are made to by editing `frontend/wretcher.ts`.

-### Android
+### Android frontend

 To test with an Android device:
-Download the storestash.apk file from 'android/apk_file/storestash.apk' onto your device.
+- Download the storestash.apk file from 'android/apk_file/storestash.apk' onto your device.
-When you open the file you're device will allow you to install and run the application.
+- When you open the file you're device will allow you to install and run the application.

-To test with your laptop:
+To test with your computer:
-Download Android Studio
+- Download Android Studio
-In Android Studio, create an Android Virtual Device (AVD) that the emulator can use to run apps.
+- In Android Studio, create an Android Virtual Device (AVD) that the emulator can use to run apps.
-Run an emulated device.
+- Run an emulated device.
-Download the storestash.apk file from 'android/apk_file/storestash.apk' onto your device.
+- Download the storestash.apk file from `android/apk_file/storestash.apk` onto your device.
-Drag and drop the apk file onto the emulated device and it will install the app.
+- Drag and drop the apk file onto the emulated device and it will install the app.
 Run the installed app.

-## Deploying to Heroku
+## Deploying

+### Frontend: Vercel

+Note that currently, deploying the frontend to Heroku fails.
+Instead, you can deploy it with Vercel.

+### Backend: Heroku

 Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), and then set it up: